APLMOOC/APLMOOC/docs/course/ch2/part4.md

 The astute reader may have noticed that, although the vector data is much more structured, the dates and times of the measurements have been completely forgotten.

-One solution is to use more vectors to organize this data, here using floating-point decimal encoded format.
+One solution is to use more vectors to organize this data.
+We represent dates here using floating-point decimal encoded format.
 This format stores the dates as decimal numbers, where the integer part stores the year, month, and day, and the fractional part stores the hour, minute, and second, yyyymmdd.hhmmss.

-For example, 00010101.074200 is year 0001, month 01, day 01, hour 05, minute 42, and second 00.
+For example, 20240806.070130 is year 2024, month 08, day 06, hour 05, minute 01, and second 30.

 ```apl
       TEMPERATURE_PAGE1 ← 21.4 21.8 22.0 21.5 21.3 22.3